The most afordable way to do your MOVE.

 Calculate how long your move will take.

 Get high quality boxes of uniform sizes.
 Have furniture prepared by clearing the top and emptying the drawers of every piece.
 Take down lamps and decorations before the movers arrive.
 Have items disassembled before the movers arrive.
+Help Movers - at the end of the day we are here to save you money, if you are willing to help then we can save time=money.
+Sell Furniture - if you don't need need any of your furniture, sell or donate.
+It will save moving time and add some cash in your posket.
+EBAY LOVAL, ETSY, OFFERUP, NEXTDOOR, and much more.
 Plan out the parking situation ahead of time.
 Reserve the elevator, loading dock, parking in front of the house/building.
 Get a spot as close as possible to the entrance of the building.

 |10 ft.||12-14 ft.||17 ft.||24 ft.||26 ft.|